 Action ID Action Description / Justification Risk Rating Priority Duration (years) Cost Range Lead L-9 Conduct a high visibility signage replacement program.
-Replacement and/or conversion of all safety signage to High-Intensity Prismatic (HIP) or Diamond Grade sheeting would maximize retro- reflectivity which may be important for visibility during freezing rain or poor visibility events.
+Replacement and/or conversion of all safety signage to High-Intensity Prismatic (HIP) or Diamond Grade sheeting would maximize retroreflectivity which may be important for visibility during freezing rain or poor visibility events.
 Diamond grade sheeting also has the longest service life of available sheeting alternatives.
 The Town can monitor for visibility issues (accidents) and implement upgrades as needed.
-12 Long 5 years \$\$\$ Operational Services L-10 Prepare temporary signage for traffic signals during power failures.
-Ensure traffic signals have temporary battery backups so these may continue to operate in power outages.
-Consider installing temporary folding stop signs at critical intersections as a low-cost, quickly deployable solution for extended periods of power outages, or having some prepared for deployment when needed.
-24 Short 2 years \$\$ Operational Services
+12 Long 5 years \$\$\$ Operational Services L-10 Monitor reports of traffic issues during power outages and consider preparing temporary signage for known problem areas as needed.
+Power outages may increase the risk of traffic collisions in the absence of traffic lights.
+While this may not require corrective action in most cases, installing temporary folding stop signs at critical intersections could be a low-cost, quickly deployable solution for arising problem areas during extended periods of power outages.
+24 Medium 2 years \$\$ Operational Services

-\$:<\$10,000 \$\$: \$10,000-\$100,000 \$\$\$: \$100,000-\$1M \$\$\$\$: \$1M+

-Some roads and stormwater assets are located within floodplain areas (Figure 6) and may be impacted by flooding during extreme precipitation events.
+\$:<\$10,000 \$\$: \$10,000-\$100,000 \$\$\$: \$100,000-\$1M \$\$\$\$: \$1M+ Some roads and stormwater assets are located within floodplain areas (Figure 6) and may be impacted by flooding during extreme precipitation events.
 The Regional and 100-year Tannery Creek floodplain profiles were mapped as part of the 2019 Town of Aurora Stream Management Master Plan and Tannery Creek Flood Relief Study (Aquafor Beech Ltd., 2019).
 The map below shows the intersection between this floodplain and the Town's linear infrastructure.
 This does not represent all linear assets that may be affected by extreme precipitation and pluvial (overland) flooding but shows areas at risk of riverine flooding as assessed in 2019.
 More detailed information in the Tannery Creek Flood Study should be consulted in prioritizing flood adaptation actions.
 Precipitation associated with future climate conditions has not been modeled, so at-risk assets are likely to include more than what is shown on the map below and in the recent flood study.

-Figure 5: Map of Stormwater infrastructure located in floodplain areas
+Figure 6: Map of Stormwater infrastructure located in floodplain areas